ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-lnw-underlay-lag.md

 ```

 Sample link partner underlay configuration.
-Create a LAG interface and assign IP to the LAG interface
+Create a LAG interface and assign IP to the LAG interface.
-Assuming ens785f0np0 and ens785f1np1 ports are B2B connected to MEV.
+Assuming ens785f0np0 and ens785f1np1 ports are B2B connected to ES2K.

 ```bash
 # For static LAG: